kdthielen/PyMice_PWP/PyMice_PWP_v0.1/readme.txt

 1) moved some constants here as changed import scheme of main to allow arbitrary paramater file name.
 Probably could do this better?

+ADDED FILES

+Test.mat is matlab output for comparison

+sed_examp.sh is example of bash commands to use to automate changes to param file

+compare_pwp examp of accessing/plotting the matlab and python output.